 while command do Statement(s) to be executed if command is true done

-Here Shell command is evaluated.
+Here the Shell command is evaluated.
 If the resulting value is true, given statement(s) are executed.
-If command is false then no statement would be not executed and program would jump to the next line after done statement.
+If command is false then no statement will be executed and the program will jump to the next line after the done statement.

 Here is a simple example that uses the while loop to display the numbers zero to nine −